bitboom/bitboom.github.io/_posts/2020-11-04-calling-rust-from-cpp.md

 The way of execution is same with hello world.

 ## Advanced example with String
-The last example of this post is string type.
+The advanced example is string type.
-To treate string, we should know more things.
+To treat string, we should know more things.
 - [std::ffi::CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html)
 - unsafe